DariuszAniszewski/django-pay-development/README.md

-# Django Pay Development
+# django-payu development
-This is project used to develop [django-pay](https://github.com/DariuszAniszewski/django-pay-example/edit/master/README.md) module.
+This is project used to develop [django-payu](https://github.com/DariuszAniszewski/django-payu) module.